nadermohasan/Programming-Fundamentals/README.md

 ---

 ### 💡 Note
-- The course **"SOLID Principles"** is the final course in the roadmap.
+- The course **"SOLID Principles"** is an additional course in the roadmap.
 - Dr. Abdu Hadhood recommends taking this course **after completing OOP**.